MR

 2. Type of Care

-The type of child care you need also determines your eligibility for the child care benefit.
-Child care by a family member of occasional care is not qualified for this benefit.
+The type of childcare you need also determines your eligibility for the childcare benefit.
+If your child receives care from a family member, occasional or recreational care, you cannot qualify for this benefit.

 3. Reason for Child Care